Dental Implants From Dentistry by Design In Manhattan KS

 Teens (And Sometimes Young Adults) Who Are Missing Their Eye Teeth (Canines)

-Frequently, we see a young person who’s permanent smile came in without their eye teeth.
+Every now and then, we see a young person who has wide gaps on each side of their smile where their eye teeth are supposed to be.
 To Drs.
-Gilsdorf and Guess, it’s a dental situation, but to that kid who is probably just transitioning into high school or just starting college, it’s definitely a dating catastrophe.
+Gilsdorf and Guess, it’s a dental problem, but to that kid who is most likely moving into high school or maybe leaving for college, it’s first and foremost a dating brick wall.